trustpoliticsfear/trustpoliticsfear.github.io/_texts/The-World-Ive-Grown-Up-In.md

 ## Jess, 17, female, Castle Hill, Anglo-Chinese Australian, Christian

 I think anger is productive.
-It’s what changes society.
-But growing up in today’s day and age I still don’t know what I’m angry about.
-I’m still figuring it out.
+It's what changes society.
+But growing up in today's day and age I still don't know what I'm angry about.
+I'm still figuring it out.

 ## Caleb, 17, male, North West Sydney, Anglo-Australian, atheist
 I don't really think about or really care about the war on terror since it has never affected me.
 I like to mind my own business and let the world sort itself out.